 You need a permit in order to do this hike.
-The permit is free, but you will need to book ahead of time, since there are only 45 permits per day available.
+The permit is free, but you will need to book ahead of time since there are only 45 permits per day available.
 Click on the link above to go to the dedicated page where we explain how you can obtain the permit.

 This magical hike will take you through the laurel forest also called the "Enchanted Forest".
-The pictures really don't do it justice, as this place is really like a fairy take forest.
-The forest trail leads to a viewing point with spectacular view over the beaches of Anaga.
+The pictures really don't do it justice, as this place is really like a fairy tale forest.
+The forest trail leads to a viewing point with a spectacular view over the beaches of Anaga.
 This is also a circular hike and you will go around the forest in order to get back to the car.

-If you don't have a permit you can skip the hike through the forest (that's the only part of the trail for which you need a permit, since the forest is a protected natural space) and you can come of the other route straight to the viewpoint.
+If you don't have a permit you can skip the hike through the forest (that's the only part of the trail for which you need a permit since the forest is a protected natural space) and you can come of the other route straight to the viewpoint.
 You can read more in our dedicated article, where we explain everything in detail.

 As you can see, there are many hikes that you can do in Tenerife and these are just some to get you started if you are a novice, or it's just your first time thinking of exploring Tenerife on foot.

-We recommend that you wear proper hiking shoes, since the terrain is rough on most places and safety must come first.
-If you go on approved trails they are well sign posted and it would be hard to get lost, but we still recommend using a map or at least an app on your phone (keep in mind that in some places you will have no internet connection - this was the case for the forest hike in Anaga and also part of the Lunar Landscape hike).
+We recommend that you wear proper hiking shoes since the terrain is rough on most places and safety must come first.
+If you go on approved trails they are well signposted and it would be hard to get lost, but we still recommend using a map or at least an app on your phone (keep in mind that in some places you will have no internet connection - this was the case for the forest hike in Anaga and also part of the Lunar Landscape hike).